James G. Watt: U.S. Secretary of the Interior

 Watt periodically mentioned his Dispensationalist Christian faith when discussing his method of environmental management.
 Speaking before Congress, he once said, "I do not know how many future generations we can count on before the Lord returns, whatever it is we have to manage with a skill to leave the resources needed for future generations."

-One apocryphal quotation falsely attributed to Watt is: "After the last tree is felled, Christ will come back."
+One apocryphal quotation attributed to Watt is: "After the last tree is felled, Christ will come back."
 Glenn Scherer, writing for Grist magazine, erroneously attributed this remark to 1981 testimony by Watt before Congress.
 Journalist Bill Moyers, relying on the Grist article, also attributed the comment to Watt.
 After it was discovered that the alleged quotation did not exist, Grist corrected the error, and Moyers apologized.
 "I never said it.
 Never believed it.
 Never even thought it," Watt later wrote of the statement.
 "I know no Christian who believes or preaches such error.
-The Bible commands conservation — that we as Christians be careful stewards of the land and resources entrusted to us by the Creator."
+The Bible commands conservation—that we as Christians be careful stewards of the land and resources entrusted to us by the Creator."

 Beach Boys concert

 From 1980 through 1982, The Beach Boys and The Grass Roots separately performed at Independence Day concerts at the National Mall in Washington, D.C., attracting large crowds.
-In April 1983, Watt banned the concerts, on the grounds that "rock bands" who had performed on the Mall on Independence Day in 1981 and 1982 had encouraged drug use and alcoholism, and had attracted "the wrong element", who would subsequently rob attendees of similar events.
+In April 1983, Watt banned the concerts, asserting that "rock bands" who had performed on the Mall on Independence Day in 1981 and 1982 had encouraged drug use and alcoholism and had attracted "the wrong element", who would subsequently rob attendees of similar events.
 Watt then announced that Las Vegas singer Wayne Newton, a friend and an endorser of President Reagan and a contributor to the Republican Party, would perform at the Independence Day celebration at the mall in 1983.
 During the ensuing controversy, Rob Grill, lead singer of The Grass Roots, stated that he felt "highly insulted" by Watt's remarks, which he termed "nothing but un-American."

-The Beach Boys stated that the Soviet Union, which had invited them to perform in Leningrad in 1978, "obviously... did not feel the group attracted the wrong element."
+The Beach Boys stated that the Soviet Union, which had invited them to perform in Leningrad in 1978, "obviously ... did not feel the group attracted the wrong element."
 Vice President George H. W. Bush said of The Beach Boys, "They're my friends, and I like their music."
 Watt apologized to The Beach Boys after learning that President Reagan and First Lady Nancy Reagan were fans of the band.
 Nancy Reagan apologized for Watt.
-The White House staff gave Watt a plaster foot with a hole for his "having shot himself in the foot."
+The White House staff gave Watt a plaster foot with a hole for his "having shot himself in the foot".

-The Tonight Show host Johnny Carson poked fun at Watt's last name, saying, "James What?
-What?"